11-Day Secrets of Saudi Arabia

 Day 4: Hail

-Accommodation: Suknai Royal Hotel, Hail
+Accommodation: Suknai Royal Hotel (or similar), Hail

 Included: Breakfast & Dinner